nuuuwan/news_lk3_data/README.md

 *2024-03-02 15:29:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194046) · `si`

-*A suspect was arrested for injuries in Borend, Colombo, on 19th.
+A suspect was arrested for injuries in Borend, Colombo, on 19th.
 The Colombo South Division Crime Investigation Bureau arrested the suspect on 2nd.
-The suspect's motorcycle was also seized.*
+The suspect's motorcycle was also seized.

+🟩

 Police said that a suspect had been arrested for serious injuries in Ananda Rajakara Mawatha, Borend on the 19th.